DefinitionThe rate of death from all cancers per 100,000 persons.

-Cancer generally develops over several years and has many causes.
-Several factors both inside and outside the body contribute to the development of cancer.
-Some of these factors include genetics, tobacco, diet, weight, physical inactivity, and excessive sunlight exposure.
-Other factors include exposure to ionizing radiation and environmental chemicals that may be present in the workplace, food, air, or water such as asbestos, benzene, and arsenic.
+Cancer comes in many different forms.
+Cancers generally develop over several years and can have many causes.
+Several factors both inside and outside the body may contribute to the development of cancer.
+Some of these factors include genetic mutations, tobacco and alcohol use, poor diet, obesity, physical inactivity, and excessive sunlight exposure.
+Other factors may include exposure to ionizing radiation and environmental chemicals that may be present in the workplace, food, air, or water such as asbestos, benzene, and arsenic.

 Healthy People Objective: Reduce the overall cancer death rateU.S.
 Target: 161.4 deaths per 100,000 population

 How Are We Doing?The age-adjusted cancer mortality rate in Utah has generally decreased over the last 30 years.
 In 2020, the age-adjusted cancer mortality rate in Utah was 119.5 deaths per 100,000 people, down from a rate of 131.9 deaths per 100,000 people in 2010.